intel-analytics/ipex-llm/docs/mddocs/Quickstart/ollama_portablze_zip_quickstart.md

 ## Step 1: Download and Unzip

-Download IPEX-LLM Ollama portable zip from: https://github.com/intel/ipex-llm/releases/download/v2.2.0-rc/ollama-ipex-llm-0.5.4-20250211.zip
+Download IPEX-LLM Ollama portable zip from the [link](https://github.com/intel/ipex-llm/releases/download/v2.2.0-rc/ollama-ipex-llm-0.5.4-20250211.zip).

 Then, extract the zip file to a folder.